dumky/blog/content/2015/08/perfect-competition.md

 Only one assumption of the PC model still stands, open entry to the market.
 This is the main way to improve benefits to the consumer, as Shapiro expounds in chapter X and Rothbard and Mises have also established before him.

+I'll quote Shapiro's final remark:
+> There is a case to be made against certain tendencies in corporate behavior, but it has little to do with atomism or sloping demand schedules [which are the core of PC model]; it has more to do with business' tendency to run to government for protection whevener the going gets rough in competition at home and abroad.